AMSII/blue/blue/samples/t2_final/exam.md

 ```

 3) Try to draw what you think is happening here!
+(5 pts)

 ```html
 <!DOCTYPE html>